Sponsor Parents and Grandparents for Canadian Immigration

 Step 6: Obtain a Quebec Selection Certificate ("CSQ" in French) by applying to the Quebec government.
 Once it is obtained, submit it to IRCC.

-You must have exceeded the Minimum Necessary Income requirement set by Immigration, Refugees and Citizenship Canada (IRCC) for each of the past 3 taxation years before the date that you submit your application.
+You must meet or exceed the Minimum Necessary Income requirement set by Immigration, Refugees and Citizenship Canada (IRCC) for each of the past 3 taxation years before the date that you submit your application.
 The Minimum Necessary Income requirement is different for sponsors living in Quebec.
 Your MNI is assessed based on your Canada Revenue Agency Notice of Assessment.

 Size of Family Unit